spiral/docs/view/basic-usage.md

     return $this->view->render('view');
 }
 ```
-You can also use View facade:
+You can also use a View facade:

 ```php
 use \Spiral\Facades\View;

 View::render('view');
 ```
-To pass view variables use second argument of render method.
+To pass variables to the view use the second argument of render method.

 ```php
 public function action()